huggingface/blog/speecht5.md

 Your browser does not support the audio element.
 </audio>

 Note that the converted audio in this example cuts off before the end of the sentence.
-This might be due to the pause between the two sentences that causes SpeechT5 to (wrongly) predict that the end of the sequence has been reached.
+This might be due to the pause between the two sentences, causing SpeechT5 to (wrongly) predict that the end of the sequence has been reached.
 Try it with another example, you’ll find that often the conversion is correct but sometimes it stops prematurely.

-You can play with an [interactive demo here](https://huggingface.co/spaces/Matthijs/speecht5-vc-demo).
+You can play with an [interactive demo here](https://huggingface.co/spaces/Matthijs/speecht5-vc-demo). 🔥

 ## Speech-to-text for automatic speech recognition